 Our worship time includes hymn singing, bible readings, responsive readings, prayers, teachings, and the opportunity to share your prayer concerns and praise items.
 We are known for our tradition of also encouraging open dialogue during time set aside for responses to the “talk” (which may or may not always fit into the category of a traditional “sermon”).

 Our ministries are all led by the laity — we rely on faithful volunteers to handle all aspects of our work.
-Please visit the ‘Volunteer’ page to see the many roles that we take on to do church for God’s glory.
+Please visit the ‘Volunteer’ page to see the many roles that we take on.